ZarasTM/automatic-angler/README.md

   4. If you want to stop catching:
       1. Exit full screen mode
       2. Press `Ctrl+C` in console to interrupt program execution

+# Todo
+  * There is problem where sometimes fish can get away and bot doesn't know what to do then
+  * It would be nice to have bot start on key press and stop on key press
+  * Option to pause bot would be nice to have
+  * ...